The King of Fighters: Gameplay

+Early games released in the 1990s were often compared with Capcom's Street Fighter series.
+The King of Fighters '98 is often recognized as the best entry in the series, as well as one of the greatest fighting games of all time, such as Time Extension, Hardcore Gaming 101 and Nintendo Life.
 While the fighting system has been well-received, critics have had mixed feelings regarding the Striker system introduced in KOF '99.
 In GameSpots "The History of SNK" article, KOF '99: Evolution was described as one of the best fighting games on the Dreamcast, along with Garou: Mark of the Wolves.
 However, because it was released during the PlayStation 2's launch and Dreamcast's ending, the game did not sell well.
+With the removal of the Strikers system and the addition of the real time change of characters in fights in The King of Fighters 2003, Hardcore Gaming 101 believed the new gameplay features interesting, but the sequel, XI, fixed most of the issues present in 2003.
+The next two games were praised for improving the graphics highly with 1UP.com comparing them to Street Fighter III: Third Strike.

-The boss character Rugal Bernstein, among others, has been described as one of the most challenging characters to defeat in fighting games; this feeling also led to some criticism.
+The latest game, The King of Fighter XV, was thus praised for providing more striking visuals as well as new gameplay features that made the series more accessible to newcomers.
+The boss characters like Rugal Bernstein, among others, has been described as one of the most challenging characters to defeat in fighting games; this feeling also led to some criticism.